phusion/phusion-server-tools/README.md

 ## Security

-### set-permissions

-This tool sets permissions on files based on configuration directives.
-It is intended to be run periodically so that you can force certain files to have certain permissions.
-It supports normal Unix permissions as well as ACLs.

-The primary use case that we created this tool for is to restrict access to compilers to users in a certain group.
-The tool is intended to be run every time the DPKG database changes (e.g. after every `apt-get upgrade`), as well as every hour in order to fix permissions that were changed through any other methods.

-If this tool detects that permissions have changed, then it will fix them, and print the old and new permissions.

-The configuration has the following syntax:

-    set-permissions:
-      permissions:
-        ## A glob specifying the files for which permissions should be changed.
-        /usr/bin/{cc,c++,gcc*,g++*,as}:
-          ## Set normal Unix permission.
-You can use any syntax supported by `chmod`.
-          - mode 700
-          ## Set an ACL.
-You can use any syntax supported by `setfacl`.
-          - acl group:compiler:r-x
-          ## You can set more ACLs.
-They will be applied in the specified order.
-          #- acl user:foo:r-x
-        /path-to-other-files:
-          - mode 0700
-          - acl user:foo:r-x

-By running this tool, it will fix permissions according to the config file:

-    /tools/set-permissions

-You should install a cron job to fix permissions every hour:

-    0 * * * * /tools/set-permissions --quiet

-You should also install a cron job to fix permissions every *minute* in order to reduce the attack window in case `apt-get upgrade` upgrades the compiler or something.
-Changing permissions on files every minute may negatively impact performance, which is why `set-permissions` supports the `--if-watch-files-changed` option.
-If this option is given, then this tool will compare the timestamps of the specified "watch files" against the timestamp of the specified "checkpoint file".
-If at least one watch file's timestamp is greater than that of the checkpoint file, then the tool will update the timestamp fo the checkpoint file and will continue as normal.
-Otherwise, the tool will quietly exit.

-For example, to configure this tool to only run if `apt-get upgrade` has modified the DPKG database:

-    set-permissions:
-      watch_files:
-        - /var/lib/dpkg/lock
-      checkpoint_file: /var/lib/set-permissions
-      permissions:
-        ...

-Then install a cron job to run this tool every minute:

-    # Run this tool every hour, but only if one of the watch files changed.
-    * * * * * /tools/set-permissions --quiet --if-watch-files-changed

-    # You should ALSO run this tool every hour without --if-watch-files-changed!
-    0 * * * * /tools/set-permissions --quiet

 ### confine-to-rsync

 To be used in combination with SSH for confining an account to only rsync access.
 Very useful for locking down automated backup users.